goostengine/goost-docs/usage/configuring.rst

     module_a_enabled="no" module_b_enabled="no" module_c_enabled="no" ...

-All of the above options can be conveniently defined by creating ``custom.py`` at the root of Godot source, or pointing to an existing configuration file such as
+All of the above options can be conveniently defined by creating ``custom.py`` at the root of Godot source, or pointing to an existing configuration file:
-above:

 .. code-block:: shell

-    scons profile="modules/goost/disable_community.py"
+    scons profile="/path/to/profile.py"

 Community modules can be fetched with: